ElektraInitiative/libelektra/doc/tutorials/highlevel.md

 The `mountpoint` metadata on the parent key sets the name of our application's config file (the location is defined by Elektra), it should be unique.

 The `type` metadata specifies the type of a key.
-The available types can be found [here](/src/libs/highlevel/README.md#data-types).
+The available types can be found in the high-level API [Readme](/src/libs/highlevel/README.md) under "Data Types".
 It is important to set the `type`, because the code-generator will ignore all keys that don't have a `type`.

 Because we want our getters to be unable to fail (makes error handling trivial), we need to provide a `default` value as well.
 Note that
 `default`s for array keys like `myfloatarray/#` only work via the `spec` plugin.
 If you didn't mount everything correctly, you will get an